Ishugoel21/BookIt-Experiences-Slots/README.md

 npm install
 ```

-3. Create a `.env` file in the backend directory (or copy from backend/ENV_TEMPLATE.txt):
+3. Create a `.env` file in the backend directory:
 ```bash
 # Server Port
 PORT=3001